sidwellr/schotter/schotter3.md

             .title(app.exe_name().unwrap() + " controls")
             .size(300, 200)
             .view(ui_view)
-            .event(ui_event)
+            .raw_event(raw_ui_event)
             .key_pressed(key_pressed)
             .build()
             .unwrap();
 ```

 Each window can have its own view and event functions.
-Here we use "ui_view" to display the control panel and "ui_event" to generate the controls and handle general events.
+Here we use "ui_view" to display the control panel and "raw_ui_event" to handle control panel events.
 We also use the same key_pressed function as for the main window so the keypresses we implemented in schotter2 will work even if the control panel window has the focus.
 The size is just a guess; we can adjust it later to make it fit the controls.
 Control panel development is often a process of trying some layout and then tweaking the placements and sizes to look right.
 We will need the window id when we create the User Interface, so we put it into a variable.

 Next, we create the two functions we reference, leaving the bodies empty for now:

 ```
-fn ui_event(_app: &App, _model: &mut Model, _event: WindowEvent) {}

 fn ui_view(_app: &App, _model: &Model, _frame: Frame) {}

+fn raw_ui_event(_app: &App, _model: &mut Model, _event: &nannou_conrod::RawWindowEvent) {}
 ```

 If we compile and run now, Rust will warn us that ui_window is unused, but two windows will be created: the main one with the Schotter design and a small blank one where our controls will go.
 But there is actually a subtle bug: if you press 'S' while the control panel window is active, that window will be saved instead of the main window.
 To see why, let's look at the save code: